 Q) At the London premiere of The Burial you spoke about Africans claiming the cinematic and storytelling medium for themselves.
 What is your ethos as an African filmmaker?

 Firstly, I claim that, I am an African filmmaker.
-Some people love this ambiguous space of “I’m just and actor” or “I’m a writer”.
+Some people love this ambiguous space of “I’m just an actor” or “I’m a writer”.
 I don’t think there’s anything wrong with being specific.
 It just so happens that there is a bias towards African filmmakers that means to claim the title is to claim access to a substandard in filmmaking, distribution or production budgets.
 I claim and celebrate the difference in being an African artist.

 When we arrived in Ghana I took Michael to Makola Market, where we [Ghanaian’s] are our freest.
 It’s where we let go of the things that restrict and separate us like class.
-If you’re going to be a representative of an audience who don’t have the privilege to be in Accra, then you have to move like one of the people.
+If you’re going to be a representative of an audience who doesn’t have the privilege to be in Accra, then you have to move like one of the people.
 It was the only way to have a real film.
 Good or bad it’s important that these movements are reflected.
 We have to be obsessed with understanding our specific physical vocabulary.
 If the [African] eye sees that way, so must the camera.
 If you know of Djibril Diop Mambéty, Safi Faye or Kwaw Ansah you know the language has been birthed already.
 Not much vocabulary has been added and the reason for that is the assumed commercial value that comes with a lack of specificity, which is absurd logic.
 Your value comes from when you are stripped down to the core rather than embellishing yourself with borrowed robes.

 Q) The film is a really great case study for African filmmakers to consider how they can distribute their work and connect it directly with audiences.
 What was your strategy in releasing the film?

-It was very clear to me that the film was made for Black people of African decent globally.
+It was very clear to me that the film was made for Black people of African descent globally.
 Those whose genetic memory was closet to the film.
 This isn’t to say others wouldn’t get it.
 It was important to route my film through the African Diaspora and the continent first as a way of vetting it through an appropriate critical lens.
 If people in Accra say yes, then I know I can walk confidently in the rest of the world.
-In knowing who the film was for, I could choose festivals that would support my ethos and attract the right people to write about my work with clear understanding.
-As a result I have seen my work embraced in a broader way.
+In knowing who the film was for, I could choose festivals that would support my ethos and attract the right people to write about my work with a clear understanding.
+As a result, I have seen my work embraced in a broader way.
 Africa and the diaspora can provide us with all the validation and the resources we need.

 Q) You have been quoted as saying the best thing to happen to Black filmmakers was social media.
 What are your thoughts on the digital African space and how it keys into your future as a filmmaker?

 Technology is the one possible equaliser.
 That’s not to say technology doesn’t have its biases.
 A consequence of the Internet is it allows us to access one another in a truly unique way.
 If you think about where most of your ideas about the diaspora or the world came from [pre-Internet], it was carefully curated for you.
-What I have observed with the Internet is direct access to each other’s narratives, and a purchasing power where I as a filmmaker, can raise close to $80k without having to answer to anyone about how I create my work.
+What I have observed with the Internet is direct access to each other’s narratives and a purchasing power where I as a filmmaker, can raise close to $80k without having to answer to anyone about how I create my work.
 Other people can build on that narrative to raise funds, to attain direct access.
 We would not have been able to chart our own course for The Burial had the technology not been available.
 I don’t think success would be possible to this extent without being savvy enough technologically.